Q-SAM2: Accurate Quantization for Segment Anything Model 2: Technical Appendices and Supplementary Material

 \subsubsection{Comparison with SAM2 training pipeline}

-The Segment Anything Model 2 (SAM2) is trained in two main stages followed by a fine-tuning procedure.
+The SAM2 is trained in two main stages followed by a fine-tuning procedure.
 The first stage, pre-training, involves training on static images using the SA-1B dataset.
 The second stage, called full training, uses a combination of images from SA-1B, videos from SA-V, and additional internal data that is not publicly available.
-Finally, to improve segmentation performance on long video sequences, the authors fine-tuned the model by increasing the number of input video sequences from 8 to 16.
+Finally, to improve segmentation performance on long video sequences, the authors fine-tune the model by increasing the number of input video sequences from 8 to 16.
 To accommodate this within GPU memory constraints, the image encoder is frozen during this step.

-In our work, we reproduced the second stage, called "full training", focusing on a full architecture training with static image and video data, while reducing both the data volume and the number of training steps with respect to the original paper.
-As demonstrated in Section~\ref{sec:loss_plot}, our method learns faster than the baseline and achieves accurate results with fewer data, thus reducing training time.
-However, a direct comparison with the original SAM2 model remains difficult due to the differences in training procedures.
+In our work, we reproduce the second stage, called "full training", focusing on a full architecture training with static image and video data while reducing both the data volume and the number of training steps with respect to the original paper.
+As demonstrated in Section~\ref{sec:training_loss_plots}, our method learns faster than baselines and achieves accurate results with fewer data, thus reducing training time.
+However, a direct comparison with the original SAM2 model remains difficult due to differences in training procedures.
 We plan to explore a fully aligned comparison with the complete SAM2 pipeline in future work.